‘The Walking Dead’ 7×12 Spoilers: Rick Grimes Admits Something To Michonne

 The Walking Dead returns to AMC tonight with a new episode.
 Season 7, Episode 12 is titled “Say Yes” and fans are wondering what is going to happen.
 A few promo clips and sneak peeks have been released.
-Those, along with promotional images reveal that the episode is going to focus on Rick Grimes (Andrew Lincoln) and Michonne (Danai Gurira).
+Those, along with promotional images, reveal that the episode is going to focus on Rick Grimes (Andrew Lincoln) and Michonne (Danai Gurira).
 An advance preview was also published by one website, which teases that Rick will make a startling, but realistic admission to Michonne.

 TWD spoilers are ahead.
 Do not continue reading unless you want to know what to expect on AMC’s zombie apocalypse series.